kwantton/Tietokannat_ja_web_ohjelmointi-dinerappthing/README.md

 - [x] admin can permanently DELETE categories (in addition to disabling them), and in case of a successful DELETE, the respective category with its associated buttons are "display.style = none"'d -> no need to refresh.
 - [x] csrf_token for every POST, UPDATE or DELETE -kind of form, checking according to session.csrf_token in app.py
 - [x] deployed in fly.io, testable at "https://dinerappthing.fly.dev/"!
 You can create a new account, look at the restaurant map, write comments and ratings, etc. I currently have only a couple so that I don't run out of my free Google Places API.
-- [x] I'm always closing the previous infoWindow before adding the eventlisteners to the new one (onclick), so that the comment and rating are targeted towards only the currently open infoWindow.
-Since I use documentQuerySelector when handling the infoWindows, and since it was previously possible to open multiple infoWindows, the querySelectors were previously breaking down when the user tried to give a rating and a feedback comment when multiple boxes were open at the same time.
+- [x] fixed documentQuerySelector ambiquities in case multiple infoWindows were open.
+Now it's possible to hold open as many infoWindows as one wants, BUT I chose to limit it to one as it gets messy and incovenient if one has to manually close the previous one every time when opening a new one.
+- [x] I'm always closing the previous infoWindow when a new one is opened.
+It would be possible to hold open multiple at once, but it gets messy (the infoWindows are quite big).
+- [x] MAJOR refactorization (splitting into modules) and clean-up of 'index.js'; from 350 rows length down to 173 rows.
+Also cleanup.
+- [x] division into app.py, db.py, helpers.py, routes.py, and /api/admin.py, as well as /api/indexjs.py (for JS communication with psql backend)

 ## Maybe some day..
 - it would be awesome to save ALL info to the db after initial querying of the API so that the Places API wouldn't have to be used after that -> less use of the API (it's not free to use after initial trial), AND faster if your db lives closer to you than Google's servers.